Shift Using the Touchscreen

 - All doors and trunks are closed.

-Shift Using the Center Console
+Shift Using the Overhead Console

-In addition to manually shifting on the touchscreen, you can shift by pressing P, R, N or D located on the center console.
+In addition to manually shifting on the touchscreen, you can shift by pressing P, R, N or D located on the overhead console.
 In most situations, these buttons are not available until you press one of the buttons to activate it.
 When active, the LEDs associated with each button illuminate and when you select P, R, N or D, the associated LED illuminates amber.

 - The driver's seat belt is unbuckled.